chaoyangnz/chao.yang.to/content/post/struts-2-a-short-journey.md

 This file is for configuration of framework itself if you want to change the default options of framework.
 It includes all kinds of constants.

-Of course, you can define these constants in struts.xml by using &lt;constant name="" value=""  /&gt;
+Of course, you can define these constants in struts.xml by using <constant name="" value=""  />

 So struts.properties is optional.